javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-devtools/article.md

 - Developer tools allow us to see errors, run commands, examine variables and much more.
 - They can be opened with `key:F12` for most browsers under Windows.
 Chrome for Mac needs `key:Cmd+Opt+J`, Safari: `key:Cmd+Opt+C` (need to enable first).

 Now we have the environment ready.
-In the next section we get down to JavaScript.
+In the next section we'll get down to JavaScript.